Article

 Aligning a product portfolio to company strategy can be challenging.
 Many companies set goals on different strategic levels.
 For example, a company may have financial, innovation, and market positioning goals.
 A product manager wants to ensure the portfolio is balanced and can serve these competing goals.

 Ongoing product portfolio analysis, as mentioned above, helps the product manager assess the overall product mix and make strategic decisions.
 This may involve investing in new product development to fill potential gaps, sunsetting underperforming products, or acquiring complementary products to expand the portfolio.
+Mergers and acquisitions in product portfolio management are more common within large corporations; some familiar examples of company product portfolios that often acquire other products are Microsoft or Amazon.

 The ultimate goal is to optimize the portfolio so that it supports the company's long-term success.